fakerybakery/OpenF5-TTS/README.md

 # OpenF5 TTS (WIP)

-A retrain of F5-TTS on permissively-licensed data to create a freely-licensed TTS model.
+A retrain of F5-TTS on permissively-licensed data to create a TTS model licensed for commercial use.

 **The model is still undergoing training.
 Intermediate checkpoints are available on [Hugging Face](https://huggingface.co/mrfakename/OpenF5-Intermediate) - but the model is not ready yet.**